Skip to content

 Richard believes it’s up to the older generation to get their business affairs in order and says communication is key.

-As a management accountant, Richard has been involved with every aspect of his clients’ financial lives, including sitting on finance committees and family business boards.
+As a management accountant, Richard was involved with every aspect of his clients’ financial lives, including sitting on finance committees and family business boards.

 If your business is your major asset and you want to leave your estate equally to separate beneficiaries, it is often best to sell the business and use the cash to diversify your investments.
 These new investments may or may not be made in a way that mirrors how you want to leave specific investments to the beneficiaries in your will.